Bicep vs. Terraform: I've Shipped Both

 - First-class tooling.
 What-if previews, native pipeline tasks, and tight integration that just works when you're all-in on the platform.

 - It's typed ARM without the pain.
-All the power of ARM templates, none of the thousand-line JSON by hand.
+Everything ARM templates can do, without writing the thousand-line JSON yourself.

 For a team that lives in Azure, Bicep takes work off your plate that Terraform asks you to take on.